royyandzakiy/royyandzakiy/README.md

 I work on embedded systems that need to behave predictably in the real world.
 From bare-metal and RTOS firmware to device-to-desktop tooling, I focus on designs that are explicit, debuggable, and maintainable over time.

 Primarily an individual contributor.
-I step into technical leadership when architecture, direction, or system boundaries need clarification.
+I also contirbute into technical leadership when architecture, direction, or system boundaries.

 ## Currently